frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 It\'s a reminder to us not to bother about the apparent failures in our apostolate, but to keep sowing seeds.
 Right up to our dying moment in this world we have to live as apostles.

 We see all this in the scenes of Golgotha.
 Christ hopes that souls will open themselves to grace and thus receive salvation.
-He teaches us to be insistent in our personal apostolat Even though at times we don\'t see results, the fruits will come.
+He teaches us to be insistent in our personal apostolate.
+Even though at times we don\'t see results, the fruits will come.

 Just before the Passion, Our Lord relates a parable that reflects in a special way His zeal for souls that consumes Him.
 It\'s the parable of the king who gave a marriage feast for his son and has sent his servants to call those who were invited to the marriage feast.
 But they would not come.

-It\'s easy to imagine the longing in Christ\'s most loving heart as He spoke those words and we could be struck by His insistence.
+It\'s easy to imagine the longing in Christ\'s most loving heart as He spoke those words, and we could be struck by His insistence.
 "I have made ready my dinner; my oxen and my fat calves have been killed.
 Everything is ready.
 Come to the marriage feast" (Matt.
-22:1-4),
+22:1-4).

 The same thing happens today.
 But if we truly strive to identify ourselves with Christ, to be other Christs, then that life of Christ will be reproduced in us.